Britain has a knack for producing fun-to-drive cars – even when they aren’t supposed to sporty. Here are our favourites

 Few cars are quite like a Morgan.
 Leaf sprung, with an ash frame and unstressed panelwork, it harks back to what many see as a golden age before integral wings, before independent suspension, and before proper weatherproofing.
 The Morgan is as close to a vintage sports car experience as you can get without buying pre-war, and that means it has to feature on a list of great British driver’s cars.

 Even today, Morgan makes cars in the same manner – decidedly old school cars for people who like hand-built, crafted creations which offer something completely different.
 Morgan doesn’t sell from stock – and there’s a considerable waiting list if you want to get your hands on one.

 As for whether the evergreen MGB belongs in the driver’s classic section, it’s best not to concentrate on the lever arm dampers and leaf springs but recognise the fun that can be had behind the wheel.
 Which, courtesy of a massive aftermarket industry, is huge.

-When the curtain fell in 1980, the MGB was struggling to fend off the new wave of fuel-injected front-driven hatchbacks which represented the easy-to-drive future of predictable mild understeer and family-friendly practicality… but as time went on, drivers began to miss the skill required to coax the best from the MGB.
-Which is why its popularity began to soar to the point where ultimately even entire bodyshells were made available again.
+When the curtain fell in 1980 at the end of the ‘Rubber Bumper’ era, the MGB was struggling to fend off the new wave of fuel-injected front-driven hatchbacks which represented the easy-to-drive future of predictable mild understeer and family-friendly practicality.
+But as time went on, drivers began to miss the skill required to coax the best from the MGB – which is why its popularity began to soar to the point where ultimately even entire bodyshells were made available again.
 Keen drivers, it seemed, missed the fun which could be had with the old-style sports cars and although a front-drive hatch was indisputably technically better for the daily grind, it was the traditional sports car to which they turned for their weekend thrills.